yanwenwang24/nus-thesis-latex-template/README.md

 The template conforms to the latest National University of Singapore's (NUS) stylesheet as documented in [*General Guidelines on Format of Research Thesis Submitted For Examination*](./nus-guidelines.pdf).

+The template has now been included in [Overleaf's Gallery](https://www.overleaf.com/latex/templates/nus-thesis-latex-template/njfbnywvcqvc).

 ## Organization

 The template is organized as follows: